klrvicdrgn/wallet_fastapi/README.md

 sudo service docker restart
 ```

+> [!NOTE]
-Another issue with network can be due to VPN, please disable it for running project locally
+> Another issue with network can be due to VPN, please disable it for running project locally

 After the server is started successfully, you can test the endpoints functionalities on the follwing link http://127.0.0.1:8000/docs